-- Completion of the general education requirements Minimum GPA 2.00 - Completion of the business core requirements GPA 2.5 - Completion of the Business Program Application Form. - Completion of the Major Field Test Business, as a pre-test evaluation for students entering the Business Administration major.
-(Required second semester sophomore year) - Submission of a two-page goals & objectives statement including at a minimum the following: - The desired major course of study - o Preliminary career goals - The value the student will bring to the business program - Selection and assigning of a business program academic advisor - An interview with the business faculty to evaluate the student's preparation for junior/senior college work
+- Completion of the general education requirements Minimum GPA 2.00 - Completion of the lower division business core requirements GPA 2.5 - Completion of the Business Program Application Form. - Completion of the Major Field Test Business, as a pre-test evaluation for students entering the Business Administration major.
+(Required second semester sophomore year) - Submission of a two-page goals & objectives statement including at a minimum the following: - The desired major course of study - Preliminary career goals - The value the student will bring to the business program - Selection and assigning of a business program academic advisor - An interview with the business faculty to evaluate the student's preparation for junior/senior college work

-Students majoring in Business Administration or Business Administration with Specialization in Sports Management must complete a total of 121 semester hours of accredited college work, excluding physical education credit hours, with a total of 48 hours at the 3000-4000 level.
+Students majoring in Business Administration, Business Administration with Specialization in Management Information Systems, or Business Administration with Specialization in Sports Management must complete a total of 121 semester hours of accredited college work, excluding physical education activity credit hours, with a total of 48 hours at the 3000-4000 level.

 Complete the 36 hours of General Education core course requirements including natural science and the physical education requirement.
-Foreign language may be required in some programs.

-A minimum 2.5 GPA in business courses and 2.25 GPA overall is required for the Bachelor of Science in Business Administration or Business Administration with Specialization in Sports Management.
+A minimum 2.5 GPA in business courses and 2.25 GPA overall is required for the Bachelor of Science in Business Administration, Business Administration with Specialization in Management Information Systems, or Business Administration with Specialization in Sports Management.